seanmtracey/CineList-API/README.md

 Location information is retreived using [postcodes.io](http://postcodes.io/) and [OpenStreetMap's Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) service.
 Cinema information is parsed from [FindAnyFilm.com](http://www.findanyfilm.com/).
-CineList returns cinema listings based on information retrieved from these two sources.
+CineList returns cinema listings based on information retrieved from these three sources.

 ## Why?
 Cinema listing websites suck, so I made CineList to fix that.
 CineList needed an API, so I built a service that could figure out locations, get nearby cinemas and get the times for films showing at those cinemas.